GamerXR-637/GamerXR-637/README.md

 <br>As for me, I enjoy chess and other stuff
 <br>
 <br>I would have most of my school project here like websites for Content Creation or script for AP Computer Science
-<br>One of the main projects that I am working on is [BetterTools-js](https://github.com/GamerXR-637/BetterTools-js) as which the name says that its some tools for JavaScript
+<br>One of the main projects that I am working on is <a href="https://github.com/GamerXR-637/BetterTools-js" target="_blank" rel="noopener">BetterTools-js</a> as which the name says that its some tools for JavaScript
 <br>Another language that I'm learning Lua for simple stuff.
 <br><a href="https://gamerxr637.is-a.dev/" target="_blank" rel="noopener">gamerxr637.is-a.dev</a>
 </p>